 - Intervention: Bridges to Health uses care coordination and health promoters to reduce barriers to accessing healthcare on an individual level.
 The program offers targeted technical assistance to address systemic barriers at health access points in areas with high numbers of immigrant farmworkers.

-- Results: Some barriers to accessing healthcare have been reduced or removed for immigrant farmworkers in certain counties in Vermont.
+- Results: Some barriers to accessing healthcare have been reduced or removed for immigrant farmworkers in certain counties.